 Paperless Pipeline pays $20 per hour and its advocates can work full time.
 Many advocates with this company work outside of the normal workday because realtors and auditors frequently work after work hours.

-This company provides IT technical support for its clients, which are typically small- to medium-sized businesses.
+This company maintains a global network of work-at-home chat and call agents to provide customer and technical support for its clients, which are typically small- to medium-sized businesses.

 Thus, you’ll need to have some tech support experience to successfully snag a position with Support.com.